ggonnella/fastsubtrees/docs/paper.md

 # Subtree extraction benchmarks

-Benchmarks were performed on a MacBook Pro 2021 with Apple M1 Pro CPU and 32 Gb RAM.
+Benchmarks were performed on a MacBook Pro 2021 with an Apple M1 Pro CPU and 32 Gb RAM.
 Running times were measured as an average of 3 runs using GNU time version 1.9 [@GNUtime].
 Thereby, CPU time was computed as the sum of user and system time.
 For the tests Python version 3.10.2 was used.
 The tested version of